erdogant/KNRscore/docs/source/Installation.rst

 Remove installation
 **********************

-Note that the removal of the environment will also remove the ``flameplot`` installation.
+Note that the removal of the environment will also remove the ``KNRscore`` installation.

 .. code-block:: console

     # Install from Pypi:
-    pip uninstall flameplot
+    pip uninstall KNRscore